Divyn/Divyn.github.io/docs/Miscellaneous/ChaosCovid.md

 The essential feature of chaotic systems is that their long-time behavior is unpredictable, i.e., if we change the initial conditions marginally , the outcome will be nowhere near the former one.
 The following anecdote mentioned in "Introducing Chaos” by Ziauddin Sardar about Edward Lorenz and weather forecasting will highlight the importance of the above statement.

 Lorenz on a fine day in the year 1961 while working with his weather machine wanted to regenerate the previous weather prediction in a longer sequence .
 He supposedly took a short cut by restarting the sequence half-way through instead of doing it from the beginning.
-He manually tapped the number 0.506 rounded of from the previous computer reading value of 0.506127.
+He manually tapped the number 0.506 rounded off from the previous computer reading value of 0.506127.

 The output that came out while he went to get a coffee was completely different from the original reading that he exclaimed it looked like the prediction for a different system.

 What we know today as the “Butterfly Effect” had its origins here.

-### Lorenz System: A mathematical example (PS: You can skip this part :P )
+### Lorenz System: A mathematical example

+###### (PS: You can skip this part )

 Although a system described by a set of nonlinear difference equations can exhibit chaos even for one degree of freedom, _a system described by a continuous set of differential equations cannot exhibit chaotic behavior with less than three degrees of freedom._ The Lorenz equations are probably the simplest and most widely known examples of a continuous system that does exhibit chaos and are given by